cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 I write this to introduce some old and familiar language to this new situation that will hopefully simplify debates open up some common ground.
 To start, I will set up a basic framework for understanding the way we reason through moral situations.
 Using this framework I will examine the surprisingly difficult question of 'should we continue wearing masks (or other such novel COVID practices)?'.
+If masks & co. are saving lives under COVID, why not continue reaping the benefits after COVID (if such a world exists)?

 ---